EUROYoung/euroyoung.github.io/_pages/opportunities.md

 ## Ph.D.
 Positions

-### 📢 PhD Opportunity, Amsterdam Business School – University of Amsterdam
+### 📢 Amsterdam Business School – University of Amsterdam

 The Amsterdam Business School is seeking a highly motivated PhD candidate in Operations Research to develop innovative optimization methods for improving tax systems in the Netherlands and internationally.